Maryland Legal Malpractice Attorney

 it is the client who suffers.

-Due to his strong commitment to professional ethics, Stewart Andrew Sutton represents clients in legal malpractice cases against their former attorneys.
+Due to his strong commitment to professional ethics, Stewart Andrew Sutton represents clients in legal malpractice cases against their former civil attorneys as well as fee dispute cases.
 He has obtained numerous settlements and judgments for his clients throughout Maryland.
+Stewart Andrew Sutton’s success rate in obtaining a recovery in legal malpractice cases and a reduction in the amount owed or reimbursement in fee dispute cases is 100%.

 Legal malpractice occurs when a client is financially and/or emotionally harmed by the failure of the attorney to render competent legal services.
 Common errors committed by attorneys include the following: